dasileker/assignement-url-minimizer/README.md

 ### Note

-- The app is not having metrics due to the unique id for each url generated, so I could'nt find a way to track the metrics for each url.
+- in orther to get to the metric page please go to `http://localhost:3000/metrics/stat` and you will be able to see the metrics of the app.

 ### Author { Zerradi Amine }

 - [Github](https://github.com/dasileker)
 - [linkedin](https://www.linkedin.com/in/amine-zerradi)